Volume 16, Issue 2 (March & April- In Press 2025) BCN 2025, 16(2): 417-428 | Back to browse issues page

 Abstract:

-Background: Opioid use disorder (OUD) is a major public health concern, and different approaches for its treatment such as maintenance therapy or group therapy have been proposed.
-The effectiveness of these therapies in the improvement of the psychological and mental state of the patients is always a topic of research and evaluation.
-This study aimed to compare the dimensions of quality of life, depression, anxiety, stress, and substance control-related factors in OUD subjects and those who have entered methadone maintenance treatment or Narcotics Anonymous (NA) group therapy in comparison to control subjects who had never used opioids.
+Introduction: Opioid use disorder (OUD) is a significant public health concern, and different treatment approaches, such as maintenance therapy or group therapy, have been proposed.
+The effectiveness of these therapies in improving the psychological and mental state of the patients has drawn the focus of research and evaluation.
+This study aimed to compare the dimensions of quality of life (QoL), depression, anxiety, stress, and substance control-related factors in OUD subjects and those who have entered methadone maintenance treatment or narcotics anonymous (NA) group therapy compared to control subjects who had never used opioids.

-Methods: Participants (n = 80) in this cross-sectional study were all male subjects comprised of four groups (n = 20 in each group): OUD subjects, NA members with a history of OUD, methadone-maintained individuals previously involved with OUD and a healthy control group.
-The three first groups were recruited from substance use disorder treatment centers and community groups in Tehran, Iran.
-All participants completed the validated Farsi version of questionnaires WHOQOL-BREF, DAS-21, and DDQ.
-MANOVA followed by LSD was used for assessing the differences between groups.
+Methods: The participants (n=80) in this cross-sectional study were all male subjects and divided into 4 groups (n=20 in each group), OUD subjects, NA members with a history of OUD, methadone-maintenance therapy (MMT) individuals previously involved with OUD and a healthy control group.
+The first three groups were recruited from substance use disorder treatment centers and community groups in Tehran City, Iran.
+All participants completed the validated Farsi version of questionnaires, the World Health Organization QoL-BREF (WHOQoL-BREF), the depression anxiety stress scale (DASS-21), and the desire for drug questionnaire (DDQ).
+Multivariate analysis of variance followed by the least significant difference was used to assess the differences between groups.

-Results: Data showed that for the DASS-21 scale, the differences between OUD subjects with each of the other three groups for all variables of the scale were statistically significant except for the difference between OUD and MMT subjects for the stress variable that was not significant.
-For the DDQ and WHOQOL-BREF scales, the differences between the OUD group and NA or control subjects for all variables of the scales were significant.
-However, no significant differences were observed between OUD and MMT groups in terms of these variables.
+Results: Data showed that for the DASS-21 scale, the differences between OUD subjects and the other three groups for all scale variables were statistically significant, except for the difference between OUD and MMT subjects for the stress variable, which was not significant.
+For the DDQ and WHOQoL-BREF scales, the differences between the OUD group and NA or control subjects for all variables of the scales were significant.
+However, no significant differences were observed between OUD and MMT groups regarding these variables.

 Type of Study: Original | Subject: Clinical Neuroscience